neuml/txtai/docs/embeddings/format.md

 ![format](../images/format.png#only-light)
 ![format](../images/format-dark.png#only-dark)

 This section documents the txtai index format.
-The goal of each component in txtai is to enable open access to the underlying data in a programatic and platform independent way.
+Each component is designed to ensure open access to the underlying data in a programmatic and platform independent way

 If an underlying library has an index format, that is used.
 Otherwise, txtai persists content with [MessagePack](https://msgpack.org/index.html) serialization.